High thermoelectric figure of merit of quantum dot array quantum wires: Results and discussion

 To further clarify the behavior of thermoelectric coefficients with respect to temperature shown in Fig.3, we have calculated $G_e$, $S$, $PF$ and $ZT$ as functions of $k_BT$ at $\mu=-60\Gamma_0$ and $N_x=50$ in Fig. 4.
 In addition, we have added extra curves to consider the 1D case with a smaller $t_x=\Gamma_t=2\Gamma_0$ value, which is called atomic-limit ($0D$) to distinguish from the 1D case of $t_x=\Gamma_t=6\Gamma_0$.
 Because only electronic states around $\mu$ give the contributions of electron transport between the electrodes at low temperatures, we see the vanishingly small conductance at $k_BT\le 5\Gamma_0$ for $\mu=-60\Gamma_0$, which is far away from the band center ($E_0$).
 Electron transport is mainly contributed to thermionic assisted tunneling process (TATP) as seen in Fig. 4(a).
 Due to the widest band width, $G_e$ shows the maximum conductance in the 3D case.
-As for Seebeck coefficients,it is expected that $S_{0D}=\mu/(eT)$ has a maximum value.
+As for Seebeck coefficients, it is expected that $S_{0D}=\mu/(eT)$ has a maximum value.
 We note that $S_{0D}$ is determined only by $T$ as $\mu$ is fixed.
 In particular, the dimensional effect on $S$ is disappear at $k_BT\ge 25\Gamma_0$.
 This unique characteristic of $S$ may exist a useful application of temperature sensors.
 When $k_BT > 10\Gamma_0$, the trend of $PF_{1D}> PF_{2D} > PF_{3D}$ is seen in Fig. 4(c).
+The maximum power factor reaches $PF_{1D, max}=8P_0$ at room temperature.
+This indicates that system provides the electrical power output $7.82 nW/K$ at room temperature.
 Although $S_{0D}$ has the largest value in the regime of $k_BT> 5 \Gamma_0$, its power factor is poor.

 The thermoelectric efficiency of materials is determined by the figure of merit, $ZT=S^2G_eT/(\kappa_e+\kappa_{ph})$. $\kappa_{ph}$ denotes the phonon thermal conductance of finite 3D QDAs.
-It is difficult to fully block phonon heat currents because QDs are embedded into matrix.[\onlinecite{Kuo3}] We should include $\kappa_{ph}$ in the calculation of $ZT$.
-We have adopted the following empirical formula given by Ref.[\onlinecite{Chen1}]
+It is difficult to fully block phonon heat currents because QDs are embedded into matrix.[18]
+We should include $\kappa_{ph}$ in the calculation of $ZT$.
+We have adopted the following empirical formula given by Ref.[23]